caiannello/Pugputer6309/Photos/README.md

 shows keypresses from connected USB keyboards.

 A much easier way is to get a keyboard that has a PS/2 interface.
-That has just two-open-drain signal lines, clock and data, similar to I2C.
+That has just two-open-drain signal lines, clock and data, similar to i2c.
-It's easy to interface PS/2 to even the most minimal microcontroller.
+It's easy to interface PS/2 KB's to even the most minimal microcontrollers.
 ```